 Work continued behind schedule, however.
 Despite the delay, the local council confirmed that Williams still had a permit to continue the building works.

-September 2016: Page carried out his own building work and Williams talked about the feud in an interview before mocking Page on stage
+September 2016: Page carried out his own building work, complained about noise levels, and Williams talked about the feud in an interview before mocking Page on stage

 Page carried out his own renovations in September 2016 to the outside of his home.
 The Sun noted that Page’s renovation works included scaffolding company Millennium, which shares a name with one of Williams’ most popular songs.